How to Improve Your PPC Results: 6 Super Effective Tips

 For example, you may have a keyword that generates clicks, but no conversions.
 Or, a keyword that gets tons of impressions, but zero clicks.
 Before you remove these keywords, research their search intent and see if you could optimize your campaign to target them.

-As an example, take the following scenario.
+As an example of this PPC best practice, take the following scenario.

 Your business sells robot vacuums and wants to take traffic and sales from a competitor, like iRobot, so you target keywords featuring the brand’s name and vacuum models, like Roomba 960, to bring traffic to your product page, which serves as your landing page.